michael-haerle/pokemon_go/README.md

 - What pokemon in Pokemon Go has the highest and lowest cp?
 - What "S tier pokemon" in Pokemon Go has the highest and lowest Battle Stat?
 - What pokemon in Pokemon Go has the highest and lowest average battle stat between all of their move sets?
+- What primary type has the highest average total stats?
 -

 ### Need to haves (Deliverables):